jackmorrison12/personal-site/content/notes/image-classification.md

 - This is where the <mark>predictions of a group</mark> of predictors are <mark>aggregated</mark>
 - This group of predictors is called an ensemble
-- A learning algorithm which uses multiple models, such as classifiers or experts, is called Ensemble LEarning
+- A learning algorithm which uses multiple models, such as classifiers or experts, is called Ensemble Learning
 - In many cases, the <mark>aggregated answer is better than the best individual prediction</mark> (for non-correlated ensembles)

 There are two types: